 Havelock is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 20,364 people and six constituent neighborhoods, Havelock is the 42nd largest community in North Carolina.

-13.58% of the workforce is employed in the armed forces, making the military a huge focus of life in Havelock.
+12.21% of the workforce is employed in the armed forces, making the military a huge focus of life in Havelock.
 Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Public Service and Accommodation industries respectively employ 22.25% and 18.76% of the civilian workforce.
+The Accommodation and Public Service industries respectively employ 21.26% and 18.09% of the civilian workforce.

 Havelock is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Havelock is a very ethnically-diverse city.
+Havelock is an extremely ethnically-diverse city.
 The people who call Havelock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Havelock residents report their race to be White, followed by Black or African-American.
 Havelock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.91% of the city’s residents.
-Important ancestries of people in Havelock include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 13.44% of the city’s residents.
+Important ancestries of people in Havelock include Irish, English, Italian, and Scottish.

 The most common language spoken in Havelock is English.
 Other important languages spoken here include Spanish and Tagalog.